gl-inet/docs-astrowarp/docs/quick_start/index.md

 ### Log in to your account

-Use your GL.iNet account to log in to AstroWarp.
+Use your glinet account to log in to AstroWarp.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/7.png){class="glboxshadow"}